hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 * There's a reactive for loop to render the table.
 * The view code deeply nests client and server calls, arbitrarily, even through loops.

-Novel forms

-* `ui/input`: a text input control with "batteries included" loading/syncing state.
-* `e/for-by`: a reactive map operator, stabilized to bind each child branch state (e.g. DOM element) to an entity in the collection by id (provided by userland fn - similar to [React.js key](https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js/43892905#43892905)).

-Key ideas
+Ordinary Clojure/Script functions work

-* **ordinary Clojure/Script functions**: `clojure.core/defn` works as it does in Clojure/Script, it's still a normal blocking function and is opaque to Electric.
+* `clojure.core/defn` works as it does in Clojure/Script, it's still a normal blocking function and is opaque to Electric.
 Electric does not mess with the `clojure.core/defn` macro.
 * **query can be any function**: return collections, SQL resultsets, whatever

+direct query/view composition
-* **direct query/view composition**: `jvm-system-properties`, a server function, composes directly with the frontend DOM table.
-Thus unifying your code into one paradigm, promoting readability, and making it easier to craft complex interactions between client and server components, maintain and refactor them.
+* `jvm-system-properties`, a server function, composes directly with the frontend DOM table.
+* Thus unifying your code into one paradigm, promoting readability, and making it easier to craft complex interactions between client and server components, maintain and refactor them.

+e/for, e/diff-by

-* **reactive-for**: The table rows are renderered by a for loop.
+* The table rows are renderered by a for loop.
 Reactive loops are efficient and recompute branches only precisely when needed.
-* **network transfer can be reasoned about clearly**: values are only transferred between sites when and if they are used.
-The `system-props` collection is never actually accessed from a client region and therefore never escapes the server.
+* `e/for-by`: a reactive map operator, stabilized to bind each child branch state (e.g. DOM element) to an entity in the collection by id (provided by userland fn - similar to [React.js key](https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js/43892905#43892905)).

+Simple free text input
+* todo
+* cycle by side effect

 Reactive for details